 It is crucial to determine what the source of your snoring actually is.
 There are a number of conditions that only cause harm in the form of lack of sleep, while others can actually be quite serious.
 If you do, it could actually make your health worse.

 Smokers who also snore really need to think about quitting.
-Smoking causes tissue irritation that may cause swelling in the throat.
-Swelling in your throat is one of the most common causes for snoring.
+Smoking irritates your throat and causes it to swell, leading to blockage and snoring.
+Swelling in the throat is a leading cause of snoring.

 If you’re affected by congestion caused by allergies or anything else, snoring becomes a greater probability when you’re sleeping.
 Air can be blocked from coming through nasal passages which can cause you to snore.
 Taking a decongestant an hour before bed can help to clear out your nose and allow you to sleep well.

 If snoring is a problem for you, avoid alcoholic beverages.
 Avoid antihistamines, tranquilizers and other sleeping pills at bedtime.
 Because these substances relax the muscles and tissues of the air passages, your breathing can be impaired and you may begin to snore.

 This might sound a little odd, but snoring can be reduced by singing loudly.
 One physicians believes that singing is a great remedy for snoring because it strengthens the muscles in the throat and soft palate.
 This increased muscle tone will keep your passageways from narrowing at night, and when you do go to sleep, snoring won’t bother your slumber.

 If you snore, check to see if any of your medications could be causing it.
 Some medications dehydrate your nasal membranes.
 If this happens, the membranes swell, making it harder to breathe, and you snore as a result.
 Other medicines can have a sedative effect, that makes your throat muscles relax so much that you cannot get enough air when you sleep.